programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

         certFile: "server.crt"
         keyFile: "server.key"

-        # forwardHttpAddr defines an address a http listener is started to
         # forward requests to fylr.services.webapp.addr (the port of the) webserver.
         # Typically you use ":80" for the forward http and ":443" for webapp.addr.
         # Default is "" (off)